 Misalignment of your jaw can led to chronic pain in the neck and upper shoulders, or it can make you predisposed toward neck and shoulder pain as a result of stress or an uncomfortable night’s sleep.
 If you suffer pain in the neck and shoulders on a daily basis, or if you find that the slightest thing sets off a pain attack, TMJ may be to blame.

 TMJ Treatment for Neck and Shoulder Pain

 Neuromuscular dentistry helps us understand and treat the sometimes very widespread symptoms of TMJ, including neck and shoulder pain.
 Our first goal is to relieve your pain, which we do by reducing tension through the use of Transcutaneous Electrical Nerve Stimulation (TENS).
 TENS relaxes your muscles and then determines your jaw’s optimal position using sophisticated techniques and diagnostic equipment.
 For some minor cases of TMJ, periodic treatment with TENS is all that is required.

 If necessary, you will be fitted with an orthotic, a custom appliance that is adjusted to your optimal jaw position to help your joints heal and to get you comfortable as well.
 For most people, this treatment is effective, and you experience relief from all major TMJ symptoms.

 For a few people, more significant treatment is necessary, including, orthodontic work, and bite reconstruction and rarely, surgery.
 Almost all TMJ treatment can be done non-surgically.

 If you experience chronic or regular neck and shoulder pain, neuromuscular dentistry may be able to help you find relief.
 To learn more, please schedule an appointment with Houston neuromuscular dentist Dr. Ronal Konig today.
-Serving the areas of Houston, Katy, Galveston, and Sugar Land, Texas.
+Serving the areas of Houston, Katy, The Woodlands, and Sugar Land, Texas.